In simple terms, Forex, or FX for short is the global market that allows for the exchange of one currency for another.

 Do you realize that the exchange rates sometimes don’t remain the same by the time you are ready to go back home, and you stop by the currency exchange booth to exchange your leftover Cfa to Naira?

-When you decide to make forex a profit-making venture, it is these changes in the exchanges rates that allows for profit in the Foreign exchange market.
+When you decide to make forex a profit-making venture, it is these changes in the exchanges rates that allow for profit in the Foreign exchange market.

 Even the largest stock market in the world, the loudly celebrated New York Stock Exchange (NYSE), trades a volume of about $22.4 billion each day which is nowhere around $5 Trillion.